-When it comes to your hotel website accessibility the new laws require that anyone who is blind, deaf, prone to seizures and any disability have the right to use your website and get to the same outcome as an able bodied person.
+When it comes to your hotel website the new laws require that anyone who is blind, deaf, prone to seizures and any disability should be able to view and use your website and have the same outcome as an able bodied person.

-There are two types of requirements and some properties have already gone through changes to accommodate handicapped guests with the addition of handicapped showers, ramps to room and wheel chair accessible rooms.
+Some properties have already gone through changes to accommodate handicapped guests with the addition of handicapped showers, ramps to rooms, brail signs, levers instead of knobs for door handles, and wheelchair accessible rooms.
 Other properties, because of a number of reasons maybe exempt.
-It is up to each owner/general manager to understand if their property is required to have accessible rooms.
-Depending on the property will depend on how many of these rooms should be available.
+It is up to each owner/general manager to understand if their property is required to have an ADA accessible rooms.

-This version added 17 new criteria that addresses a number of accessibility issues a many in regards to barriers on mobile devices.
-It still uses the A, AA and AAA conformance; it addresses mobile technology, low vision and people with connective disabilities.
+This version added 17 new criteria that addresses a number of accessibility issues in regards to barriers on mobile devices.
+It still uses the A, AA and AAA conformance; and it now addresses mobile technology, low vision and people with connective disabilities.

 A, AA, AAA, are levels of compliance and most private businesses are attempting to meet AA requirements.